plaid/plaid-postman/README.md

 ### Income notes

 Testing the Payroll Income or Document Income flows requires modifying the steps above.
 Instead of calling "Create Item [Sandbox Only]", go to the Income folder and call "Create User Token", followed by "Initialize User Token for Payroll Income [Sandbox only]", or "Initialize User Token for Bank Income [Sandbox only]" as appropriate, and then finally "Retrieve Payroll Income" or "Retrieve Bank Income".

-### Transfer notes

-To call Transfer endpoints, you will need either a payment profile token, or both an access token and an account id.

-The easiest method is to use an access token an account id.
-To obtain an access token and account id, follow the [Making API calls in Sandbox](#making-api-calls-in-sandbox) steps above, then call Items -> Item Management -> Retrieve an Item's accounts.

-Once you have the access token / account id pair, start by calling Transfer -> Authorize a transfer, then call Transfer -> Initiate a transfer.
-Note that you will need to update the request bodies for these endpoints to use only the account identifying mechanism you are choosing -- for example, if you are using the account id and access token approach, delete the `payment_profile` field before making the request.

-If you want to use the Payment Profile approach instead of using an access token and account id, create the Payment Profile by calling Transfer -> Create Payment Profile.
-If you are using this approach, you will not be able to complete the entire flow in Postman without using Link; after creating the payment profile token, you will need to activate the token by completing a Link session as described in [Making API calls with real data in Production or Development](#making-api-calls-with-real-data-in-production-or-development).
-You will only need to complete the process through step 12; it is not required to exchange the `public_token`.
-At step 6, where you call `/link/token/create` in Postman, you will need to add your payment profile token to the `/link/token/create` request body, by adding the following to the request body: `transfer: {payment_profile_token: your_payment_profile_token_goes_here}`.
-(Replace `your_payment_profile_token_goes_here` with the actual payment profile token returned by calling Create Payment Profile.)
-If you are not comfortable modifying request bodies in Postman, it is recommended to use the access token / account id approach instead.
-If using Payment Profiles, make sure to delete the `account_id` and `access_token` fields from the request bodies when calling Transfer -> Authorize a transfer or Transfer -> Initiate a transfer.

 ### Identity Verification and Monitor notes